rocky-linux/documentation/docs/guides/contribute/rockydocs_web_dev.md

 ```

-Alternativelty if you prefer and if you have `docker-compose` installed, you can create compose file named `docker-compose.yml` with the following contents:
+Alternatively if you prefer and if you have `docker-compose` installed, you can create compose file named `docker-compose.yml` with the following contents:

 ```
 version: "3.9"